chdsbd/kodiak/README.md

     # WIP GitHub App
     dont_wait_on_status_checks = [] # default: [], options: list of check names (e.g. ["ci/circleci: lint_api"])

     # immediately update a PR whenever the target updates.
-If enabled Kodiak will
+If enabled, Kodiak will
     # not be able to efficiently update PRs.
 Any time the target of a PR updates,
     # the PR will update.
     #